tth37/node-addon-beginner/README.md

 Make sure that CXX and C compilers are available on your device.

-For `node-addon-api` developers, `MinGW Makefiles` toolchain is not supported.
+For `node-addon-api` developers, `MinGW Makefiles` generator is not supported.
 Use Visual Studio instead.

 ### cmake-js